aviaryan/devletters/content/letters/choosing-your-career.md

 How?
 Let's see my list of priorities.

-1. Good food and life security (domain = practical)
+1. Good food and life security (tentacle = practical)
-2. All the free time in the world, quality lifestyle (domain = lifestyle, somewhat personal)
+2. All the free time in the world, quality lifestyle (tentacle = lifestyle, somewhat personal)
-3. Social respect and recognition (domain = social, somewhat personal, somewhat moral)
+3. Social respect and recognition (tentacle = social, somewhat personal, somewhat moral)
-4. PRIVATE CAN'T SHARE
+4. PRIVATE CAN'T SHARE (tentacle = personal)
-5. Moral duties like making the world a better place (domain = moral)
+5. Moral duties like making the world a better place (tentacle = moral)

 I know, you might be thinking Avi, you are so selfish.
 You have social recognition at #3 and making the world a better place at #5, below your own needs like good lifestyle, food, and security.